REQUIREMENTS AND CAMPUS GUIDE

 Even though Amherst is a liberal arts college most known for its humanities departments, students interested in STEM can also find a home here.
 Amherst boasts of a faculty that researches “topics ranging from the quantum behavior of molecular nanomagnets, to brain circuitry, to fish evolution, to disease transmission and genomics.”
 Indeed, you might have even more opportunities to shine in a STEM major at Amherst, because many students are listed as co-authors of scientific articles and/or present their findings at national conferences.
 Plus, you get to work directly with faculty—rather than with grad students or PIs— on research projects.
 In recent years, Amherst has also invested into expanding its STEM facilities and resources.
 At the Bassett Planetarium, Wilder Observatory, and a newly constructed Science Center, students can take classes, conduct research, and utilize makerspaces for coursework or personal projects.

 Compared to offerings at a larger research university, some of Amherst’s STEM courses and extracurricular programs may be more oriented towards humanistic, ethical, and sociological concerns.
 The Being Human in Stem (HSTEM) Initiative is only offered by Amherst and Yale, and aims to foster a more inclusive STEM community.
 Its goal is to understand and incorporate diverse identities in scientific spaces from the classroom to the lab and beyond.
 A new Incubator program was also launched in 2020 to support students who are traditionally underrepresented in STEM, including Black, Latinx, Indigenous, first-generation and low-income students.
 For students interested in intensive mentorship and/or intersections between STEM and the humanities, Amherst may be a good fit.

 Do I have to submit supplemental materials with my application?

-If you have any special talents or accomplishments related to the arts, you can submit relevant material through SlideRoom.
-On the SlideRoom website, you’ll find additional instructions for each category of submission, whether music, theater, dance, or visual art.
+If you have any special talents or accomplishments related to the arts, you can submit relevant material through the Application Status Portal (ASP), a secure online site personalized for each Amherst applicant.
 If you’ve participated in significant research in any field (natural sciences, mathematics, computer science, social sciences or humanities) independently of your high school curriculum, you can include a brief description of your progress in the “Optional Research Questions” section of Amherst’s Writing Supplement.